eirenicon/OSINT-Tracker/README.md

 Status: Repository initialized as part of project roadmap.
 Full content coming soon.

+Next-Generation Strategic OSINT Tracking: Note information does not equal intelligence.
+Without giving meaning to the data we collect, open-source findings are simply raw data.
+It is after this information is looked at from a critical thinking mindset and analyzed that it becomes intelligence.

 To learn more about the Ardens framework, visit: https://github.com/eirenicon/Ardens/wiki